tlim0213/tlim0213.github.io/README.md

 ⁍ News (May 2023): Lim's paper, [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf), will be published in [SIAM Journal on Optimization](https://www.siam.org/publications/journals/siam-journal-on-optimization-siopt).

 ⁍ News (Mar 2023): Lim's paper, [Geometry of vectorial martingale optimal transportations and duality](https://tlim0213.github.io/folder/papers/VMOT.pdf), will be published in [Mathematical Programming](https://www.springer.com/journal/10107) series A. The paper investigates duality and its strong attainment of the martingale optimal transport problem given vectorial marginal distributions, which is motivated by robust mathematical finance.

-⁍ News (Feb 2023): Lim's paper, announced in Mar 2022, has been completely rewritten with new results and a new title: [Hodge allocation for cooperative rewards: a generalization of Shapley's cooperative value allocation theory via Hodge theory on graphs](https://tlim0213.github.io/folder/papers/GeneralShapleyTheory.pdf).

 ⁍ News (Dec 2022): Lim's paper, announced in July 2022, has been significantly expanded from the previous version, and bears a new title: [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf).